-1. Written critical self-analysis of a completed series.
-Write a three-paragraph essay analyzing the strengths and weaknesses of a series you created.
-Include as many elements from "Formal Matters in Three-Dimensional Art" as possible.
+1.Write a three-paragraph essay analyzing the strengths and weaknesses of a series you created.
+Include as many specific elements and principles of Art as possible.

-2. Written self-evaluation of course work submitted at final critique.
+2. A written self-evaluation of your "course work portfolio" submitted at final critique.
 This self-evaluation should include references to the Elements and Principles of Art.